 Museum of Modern Art, New York

-National Gallery, Washington DC
+National Gallery, Washington, D.C.

 Philadelphia Museum of Art, Philadelphia